 A hiring manager calls to say you got the job!
-And that it comes with a salary of $X.
+It comes with a salary of $X.

 So, what do you say?

 Start with “thank you.”
-Whether you ultimately opt to accept the job or not, you should feel flattered that an employer chose you out of a large group of contenders.
+Whether you ultimately opt to accept the job or not, you should understand that it’s a compliment to you that an employer chose you out of a large group of contenders.
 If you already decided that this is not the job for you, you’ll still want to say something positive about the company and how much you enjoyed interviewing.
-You never want to burn any bridges.
-As such, be gracious, diplomatic and thankful for the opportunity.
+You never want to burn any bridges, no matter your decision.
+Be gracious, diplomatic and thankful for the opportunity.

 Remember that it’s not just what you say, but how you say it.
 Don’t play it too cool.
 Lack of enthusiasm and wishy-washy responses will send the wrong message.
 Don’t give the hiring manager any reason to second-guess the decision.
 After all, the employer likely has a second- and possibly third-choice candidate in mind for the position.